DillonBArevalo/smugglesAndSnuggles/README.md

   - favicon
   - cache images
   - media queries for board size
-4 key generation
+  - make waiting message nicer for online connection - also make it active? (animated) 4 key generation
   - add key generation and keyed sign-up
   - maybe use mailer for sending out keys so it doesn't have to be manual.